Variants of VC dimension and their applications to dynamics: A variant of VC dimension to partial concept classes

-In this section, we provide a proof of \cref{thm:comb}, extending ideas from \cite{AHHM21}.
-We need to show that any partial class with bounded $\VC$-dimension admits a small net.
+In this section, we provide a short proof of \cref{thm:comb}.
+We need to show that any partial concept class with bounded $\VC$-dimension admits a small net.
 We shall construct the net via an algorithm.
 We first fix some notations and make some innocuous observations.